virgesmith/neworder/docs/package.md

 ## Pip

-Bump [VERSION](./VERSION), then build and test.
+Bump version in `neworder/__init__.py`, then build and test.
 If ok, run this script, which packages a source distribution and uploads it to PyPI (credentials required):

 ```bash
 scripts/package.sh